ddnexus/rematch/README.md

     ```

     :warning: **WARNING**: Don't forget the  `--rematch-rebuild` option in some script that runs for actual testing or it will never fail!
+- You can manually delete the specific store files (e.g. `frontend_test.rb.rematch`) and re-run the test(s).
+- You can temporarily replace the `assert_rematch`/`must_rematch` calls that you want to update with `store_assert_rematch`/`store_must_rematch` respectively.
+That will store the new value passed to the assertion/expectation and will fail the test (in order to avoid to store every time any value).
+Just restore the original `assert_rematch`/`must_rematch` call and the test will pass.

 ### Assertions and Expectations